 Implementing a Different Type of Renewal Process

-They might include questions such as:
+They might include questions like:

 - What has that champion done so far to promote the deal internally?
-How is that champion demonstrating that they will take risks to get the purchase complete and the change effected that they want?
+How is that champion demonstrating they will take risks to get the purchase complete and the change effected they want?

 - How is the champion responding to your coaching?
-In what ways have you equipped the champion so far, and how have they used the resources that you’ve provided?
+In what ways have you equipped the champion so far, and how have they used the resources you’ve provided?

 - How many stakeholders have you discovered?
 Have you found a stakeholder for each persona in the buying group profile for this product and segment?